l-pavlova/FinalProject/README.md

 # Requirements and Use Cases

 - Register and Logging
-- Sending and receiving messages
+- Sending and receiving messages - main functionality
 - Messages with other types of data(images/audio...)
 - Sharing information in a social dashboard visible for everyone